 We are always looking for people willing to test and answer questions about xmame on a new arch/os/display.
 This takes very little work and could help other people tremendously.
-If you're interested, mail Lawrence <gold@aros.net>.
+If you're interested, mail Lawrence gold@aros.net <mailto:gold@aros.net>.

-3.6.
-My system is supported but xmame/xmess gives me errors and fails.
+3.6 My system is supported but xmame/xmess gives me errors and fails.
 Why?

-Xmame/xmess should run on 16, 24 and 32bpp true color displays.
-If your X server does not support any of these display types, xmame/xmess will not run.
-Support for 8bpp pseudo color displays may return in future versions.
+Xmame/xmess should run on 8bpp Pseudo Color displays and on 16, 24 and 32bpp True Color displays.
+If your X-Server does not support any of these display types, xmame/xmess will not run.

-You can verify your X server support by starting your X server and running the xdpyinfo program.
+You can verify your X-Server support by starting your X-Server and running the xdpyinfo program.
 See the xdpyinfo manual page for more information.

-3.7.
-What is the role of the xmamerc/xmessrc file?
+3.7 What is the role of the xmamerc/xmessrc file?